 At first I am unsure what has woken me, perhaps an instinctive awareness that the natural order of our house has been disturbed.
 I hear a gentle padding in the hallway; then, a tiny face is hovering next to me.
 “Move over!
 Make room for me!” comes the chirpy order, revealing the identity of our interloper.
 It is Tom, the middle child and a serial offender.
 Once the decision has been made to leave the safety of his bed and venture ten feet down the hallway, he makes it very clear that he will assume a place in the master bedroom.
 Sometimes, in case his intentions are unclear, he brings his pillow.

 Making room in the middle for our guest, I attempt to crawl back into the cocoon of sleep, but am soon aware that something is not right.
-Tom is warm and restless, and is breathing slightly faster than usual.
+Tom is warm and restless, and his breathing slightly faster than usual.
 The cough we first noticed that morning is more pronounced.
-I turn on the bedside light and see that he is flushed and sweaty with fever.
+I turn on the bedside light and see that he is flushed and sweaty with a fever.
 He looks uncomfortable.
-I assess him with a quick glance as I do the children I treat at work, this first impression giving me more vital information than thermometers, stethoscopes and otoscopes ever could.
+I assess him with a glance as I do the children I treat at work, this first impression giving me more vital information than thermometers, stethoscopes and otoscopes ever could.
 His breathing is slightly noisy but not laboured, and there is a vitality about him.
 There is no ominous rash.
 This is one for paracetamol and a snuggle.

 We’ve had this before.
-I know what treatment he needs and I wanted to get it started now rather than waiting till morning.
+I know what treatment he needs and wanted to get it started now rather than waiting till morning.
 Fair enough.
 Here is a dose for tonight and a script for this morning.